perfsonar/psconfig-web/README.md

 ### Update

-To update MCA containers to the latest version, do `docker pull` the container you are trying to update and rerun the same `docker run ...` command you used to start it.
+To update PWA containers to the latest version, do `docker pull` the container you are trying to update and rerun the same `docker run ...` command you used to start it.

 ### Firewall